-There are several sources of protein that dogs love to eat, and fish is among them.
+When it comes to sources of protein, dogs can eat most fish.
 While it’s perfectly safe for dogs to have salmon and other kinds of fish, you might be wondering whether tuna is good for dogs.
 Generally speaking, tuna is not commonly found in most dog foods and we oftentimes hear negative things about feeding it to your pets.
 The biggest problem with tuna fish is that it can be very high in toxic heavy metals, specifically mercury, and giving dogs too much tuna can increase their risk of developing a variety of dangerous health issues.

 Why Is Tuna Bad For Dogs?